 The overlooked quality metric: bottle uniformity

 This is where packaging selection and finishing strategy matter.
-The choice of surface finishing (oil, sugar, or a hybrid approach), along with bottle geometry and headspace, can significantly influence how the product behaves from the first gummy to the last.
+The choice of surface finishing (oil, sugar, or a hybrid approach), along with bottle geometry and headspace, influences how the product behaves from the first gummy to the last.

 cGMP reality: gummies demand serious sanitation discipline

 Gummy manufacturing is sticky by nature, and sticky systems are unforgiving if sanitation and line clearance aren’t excellent.
-Residue can hide in transfer paths, depositor components, and hard-to-reach contact surfaces-areas that may not be problematic in powder production but can become risk points in gummy operations.
+Residue hides in transfer paths, depositor components, and hard-to-reach contact surfaces—areas that are not problematic in powder production but become risk points in gummy operations.

 For children’s products, that discipline matters even more.
 Parents don’t just buy a format—they buy confidence that the product is made carefully and consistently.